 Examines the major theories, concepts, and principles of international security, especially as they relate to global stability and conflict resolution.
 Topics include international alliances, mediation, bargaining, war termination, military effectiveness, and other security issues.
 Also provides a framework to view government policy through a theoretical lens and understand how policymakers utilize theory to make decisions regarding national security.
-OFFERED: Sem.
+OFFERD: Sem.
 I, 2024-25.

-3310 Political Violence and Terrorism 3 hrs.
-(3. 0)
+3310 Political Violence and Terrorism

 Examines the causes and consequences of political violence from an interdisciplinary perspective, with an emphasis on case studies of modern terrorism and counterterrorism policy.
 Also studies the relationship between faith, morality, and the ethical conduct of foreign policy.
-EXPECTATION: Grade of C- or better in POSC 2020.
-PREREQUISITE: Upper-division standing.
+PREREQUISITE: Grade of C- or better in POSC 2020 and upper-division standing.
 OFFERED: Sem.
-I, 2025-26.
+I, 2023-24.